 Have you had a diagnosis recently that’s left you baffled about how to eat?
 If so, you’ll want to listen in and learn about Autoimmune Disease and Plant-Based Diets with Rachael Hutchins.
 We talk about her Lupis diagnosis and how that led her to a plant-based diet.
-If you’re considering a vegan diet and looking for more resources, check out my Three Kinds of Vegan post or this interview on Plant-Based Living with Sharon Palmer.
+If you’re considering a vegan diet and looking for more resources, check out my Vegan Resources.

 Rachael Hutchings was experiencing serious health problems and went to see several doctors before she was finally diagnosed with lupus, an autoimmune disease.
 She sought out ways to make changes to her diet rather than only taking medications.
 Eventually this led her to a plant-based diet, providing dramatic improvements to her symptoms.

 Here are some of my favorite quotes from today’s interview with Rachael:

 She [her doctor] was saying your body is unique, and we have to figure out what is going to work for it.
 And that really made sense to me.Rachael Hutchings